2025 Portuguese Socialist Party leadership election: Aftermath

-Because a party congress, to confirm the newly elected leader and elect his leadership team, isn't yet scheduled, questions have arisen about the validity of this vote.
+Because a party congress, to confirm the newly elected leader and elect his leadership team, wasn't held after the election, questions arose about the validity of this vote.
 According to the party's statutes, holding a party congress following a leadership vote is mandatory, meaning that, without a party congress to confirm his election, Carneiro's leadership could be labeled as interim, thus forcing a new leadership ballot at short notice.
-The party's parliamentary leader, Eurico Brilhante Dias, later confirmed that the election of Carneiro is only to complete the term left vacant by former party leader Pedro Nuno Santos, which is due to expire in early 2026.
+The party's parliamentary leader, Eurico Brilhante Dias, later confirmed that the election of Carneiro was only to complete the term left vacant by former party leader Pedro Nuno Santos, which was due to expire in early 2026.
+A new leadership ballot was called for 13 and 14 March 2026, with a party congress between 27 and 29 March.